CReSIS/OLD_OPS/README.md

 ### Public OPS Authentication

-The distributed source code is meant for public use and therefore the username and password information is included here.
-Obviously these values have changed for the CReSIS hosted OPS system.
+The username and password for the default setup are included here.

 **Linux OS**